Casio fx-7000G: Programming

 Like many Casio calculators, the FX-7000G includes a programming mode, in addition to its display and graphing mode.
 It holds 422 bytes of programming memory, less than half a kilobyte.
-However the calculator does allow for expanded/additional memory by a method of reducing the number of steps within a program.
-This is done by optimizing the number of steps a program has to fill a single unit of memory, instead of several.
-The user may save any program they create or are in the process of creating in one of ten programming slots, a feature also used in the Casio BASIC handheld computer.

 The calculator uses a tokenized programming language (similar to the earlier FX-602P) which is well suited to writing more complex programs, as memory efficiency is a priority.
 Tokenization is performed by using characters and symbols in place of long lines of code to minimize the amount of memory being used.
 The User Manual programming catalog is written in these symbols, allowing for lengthier programs to be written with less effort and less memory.
 One example is a program which estimates a definite integral through the use of Simpson's Rule; this can be found within the user manual for reference.

 The calculator has 26 numeric memories as standard.
 Additional memories can be created by reducing the number of bytes available for programs.
 Using this facility allows a total of 78 memories maximum.